veenaledi/Auraly/README.md

 Duplicated rows were dropped and only one of any duplicated rows was left.

-We filtered to around 10- 20k for better analysis and perfomance.
+We filtered to around 80k tracks for better analysis and perfomance.

 Rows with missing values were filled with numerical columns filled with their median and categorical columns filled with their mode

+2. __Cleaning the "Spotify_Youtube.csv.zip" datset__.

+The columns not required for our dataset were dropped and the rows with missing feature values were also dropped.

+Columns were manipulated to be lowercase for uniformity and duplicates checked and appeaared to have none.

+3. __Claning the "music_df" dataset__

+The Columns were nomalised to lowercase and extra spaces removed by replacing with underscore.

+The phrase column was cleaned by converting it to lowercase, handling contractions, removing URls, mentions, hashtags, non-ascii characters specific symbols and extra spaces.
+A cleaned phrase column was created and the phrase column dropped.
+Empty rows were also dropped.

 ### 3.2 Cleaning Summary